thilinarmtb/NekBench/README.md

   each machine uses (I will add more documentation on these submission files).
 For each machine, these arguments are created using the file in `machines/<machine>`.
 For example, for `linux` machines, these arguments are created inside `machines/linux`.
+- Case direcotry name and the case name inside it should be the same i.e., if your case directory is `/home/foo/eddy`, then there should be `eddy.usr`, `eddy.rea` and `eddy.map` inside that directory.

 ### Developer documentation